PF

 Instructions

-1. 1Wash, peel, and dice the sweet potatoes.
-Dice the onion and the red bell pepper.
-Set the vegetables to the side.
+1. 1Wash, peel, and dice the sweet potatoes into ½-inch cubes.
+Dice the onion and bell pepper into similar-sized pieces.
+Set all vegetables aside.

-4. 4Now add the diced red bell pepper, salt, black pepper, garlic powder, and smoked paprika to the skillet.
-Stir together with the sweet potatoes.
-Cook for an additional 3-5 minutes or until the sweet potatoes are now fork tender.
+5. 5Add the bell pepper, garlic powder, and smoked paprika to the skillet.
+Stir well and cook for 3–5 minutes over medium heat, until the sweet potatoes are fork-tender.

 Nutrition — Per Serving